CiscoDevNet/webex-integration-sample/README.md

 ## More about Webex Integrations

-By creating custom Webex Apps, developers can tie together existing software with Webex, and instantly promote their Apps.
-For example, add the ["Jira Integration"](https://depot.ciscospark.com/integrations/Y2lzY29zcGFyazovL3VzL0FQUExJQ0FUSU9OLzQwYjk2ZTQzLTZkNmQtNDJjZS1iODk0LWU0MmVhNWJjMDJmNA) to existing Teams spaces, and your teams will be notified as Jira issues (whether EPIC, Story, Task or Bugs) are updated.

 Webex Integrations are a way for your apps to request permission to invoke the Webex APIs on behalf of Webex Teams users.
 The process used to request permission is called an OAuth Grant Flow, and is documented in the [Integrations guide](https://developer.webex.com/authentication.html).